superhero1/ffritz/README-APP.md

 	chroot /tmp/br

-or just "br" as alias.
+or just "br" as an alias.

 NOTE: The ramdisc overlay is meant to store configuration files only.
 Bigger data (incl. log files) would easily exceed the available RAM size (which is ca. 100MB).

-Note that all binaries and libraries from the buildroot directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin, /usr/local/lib.
+All binaries and libraries from the buildroot directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin, /usr/local/lib.
 Specific tools and services might require executing them in the chroot environment.

+For example, to start a http server on port 81:
+- run "make atom-brconfig" and add lighttpd
+- run "make package-atom" to rebuild the application package
+- install it to the box as described (ffinstall -r package checksum)
+- edit /tmp/br/etc/lighttpd/lighttpd.conf and set the port to 81
+- edit /tmp/br/var/www/index.html
+- call nvsync to make configuration persistent
+- Start the http server: br /etc/init.d/S50lighttpd start

 User space player for USB DACs (usbplayd)
 -----------------------------------------